confluentinc/examples/clients/docs/ksql-datagen.rst

 .. note::

-    You should use KSQL Datagen for development purposes only.
+    Use KSQL Datagen for development purposes only.
 It isn't suitable for a production environment.

 .. include:: includes/client-example-overview.rst